jeremycryan/Bleeper/reports/final_report.md

 - Sample rate 44100 Hz

 **Play the WAV files**: Alternatively, you can just open one of the WAV files in the output directory that I generated after typing most of this section.

-## Next Steps

-### Hardware Demo

-One major part of the project I've overlooked until now is getting the hardware up and running.
-I don't anticipate many pitfalls, but it will still probably take some time to assemble and test the Arduino and DAC.
-It's probably in my best interests to get some actual bleeps as soon as possible.

-### Envelope Object

-I've been passing around integer arrays to serve as envelopes for my various structures, but it has occurred to me that a more elegant solution would be to make a separate structure for envelopes.
-Instead of passing an array with a separate length argument, I could include relevant information in the structure and expand it later if necessary.

-This change should be fairly easy to implement.
-I'll also be on the lookout for other changes that make some of the interfacing between structures more elegant.

-### Abstraction

-One of the goals for this project was to interface with the synthesizer at a higher level --- for instance, by typing note names.
-Getting a neat wrapping around some of my lower-level structures to make this nice interface is a priority, especilally if I want to create reasonably complicated music on the final hardware.

 ## Links